cybertraining-dsc/fa20-523-301/project/project.md

 **Figure 6:** LightGBM Algorithm: Leafwise searching [^a]

-When running the model Table 3 was generated.
-This table uses the same metrics as the GBR Results Table (Table 2).
+When running the model **Table 3** was generated.
+This table uses the same metrics as the GBR Results Table (**Table 2**).
+After reviewing the results, the GBR model still appeared to be a viable avenue.
+The Keras model will be evaluated next to see most optimal model to use for repeatable fresults.

 **Table 3:** LightGBM Results